 For the Batch Rendering button to become available you will need to have created at least one View via the View Management panel.
 Having done that, you will be able to click on the small arrow next to the Screenshot button to reveal the Batch Render button.
 If no Views are available, this button is grayed out and therefore unavailable.

 For more details on the Batch Rendering process, please click here.

 However, before you render your first Enscape image, you should adjust the resolution of your rendering.
 For all CADs, you’ll find the option to change the resolution under the Enscape Visual Setting’s “Output” tab.
-You can pick any preset or custom resolution you want (up to 8192 x 8192px), but be warned: using extremely high resolutions, may result in the rendering process taking more than just a few seconds – and may even clog your graphics card’s VRAM, causing Enscape and your CAD to crash or stop responding all together.
+You can pick any preset or custom resolution you want (up to 8192 x 8192px), but be warned: using extremely high resolutions may result in the rendering process taking more than just a few seconds – and may even clog your GPU’s VRAM, causing Enscape and your CAD to crash or stop responding all together.
 In such a situation, remember to send feedback to Enscape support who will clarify what caused the crash and provide you a solution.

 The Resolution options

 For SketchUp users only, it is worth noting that if you choose the Custom Resolution setting, the Use Viewport Aspect Ratio setting (that is specific to the SketchUp plugin only) then becomes available.
 This will disable the resolution height input field, meaning you can only define the width value.
 Enscape will now apply the aspect ratio of the SketchUp Viewport to the resolution of the Enscape window and the height value will be respectively adjusted.